bitcoin/bitcoin/contrib/macdeploy/README.md

 download, but not redistributable.
 To obtain it, register for an Apple Developer Account, then download the [Xcode 10.2.1 xip](https://download.developer.apple.com/Developer_Tools/Xcode_10.2.1/Xcode_10.2.1.xip).

-This file is many gigabytes in size, but only a single directory inside is needed:
+This file is many gigabytes in size, but most (but not all) of what we need is contained only in a single directory:

 ```bash
 Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.14.sdk